getangar/getangar/README.md

 🔭 I’m currently working on some new cool applications ... sorry, no public repository 🤐

-🌱 I’m currently learning new frameworks for the development of desktop application 😆
+🌱 I’m currently learning new frameworks for the development of desktop applications 😆

 What can you find here?
 I have a couple of repositories I use to share demo projects and/or samples about the fundamentals of software development.
-Typically my content is writte in C# using the .NET framework.
+This content is usually created in C# using the latest .NET framework available.

 #### Social Accounts
 - 🧑‍🚀:[GitHub](https://github.com/getangar/)